jozefg/blog/posts/2014-04-25-you-could-have.markdown

 In Haskell right now there seem to be two main approaches to data-generic programming.
 There's the whole `Typeable`/`Data` approaches which is a bit magic.
-Lately however, there's been a new kid on the block, GHC.Generics.
+Lately however, there has been a new kid on the block, GHC.Generics.

 In this post we'll step through the intuition for the library and (hopefully) help shed some light on why it exists and how to use it.